oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ## Step counter calculation

-The it calculates per character counters by comparing each byte in input registers with `'p'` and `'s'`.
+The program calculates per character counters by comparing each byte in input registers with `'p'` and `'s'`.
 Each comparison is done by a single instruction `vpcmpeqb` which compares the operands byte by byte, then the results of comparisons substituted from each other byte by byte (`vpsubb`):

 ![Diagram of how vpcmpeqb is used to match characters](/img/2023-08-06/calc-counters.png){:width="599px"}